 A Few In-Depth Explanations To SQL Interview Questions From Real Companies

-In this post we’ll go through 4 SQL questions you’re bound to encounter during a technical interview.
+In this post we’ll go through 4 SQL interview questions you’re bound to encounter during a technical interview.
 While these problems are on the easy side, it’s still important that you bring along the interviewer.
 You want to show your interviewer your thought process.
 It’s okay if you don’t have enough time to solve the problem.
 Interviewers care more about how you solve problems in general than whether you can solve this specific problem.
 So during an interview, remember to take your time and describe each step to your interviewer.

 We’ll use a three-step approach to problem-solving that you can use during your technical interviews.
 First, remember to build up a query step by step and explain each step to the interviewer.
 Your interviewer wants to see that you know what you’re doing and why you’re doing it.
 Second, you should be looking for edge cases throughout an interview.
 By asking your interviewer questions about edge cases you’ll show the interview your attention to detail.
 Finally, you should be able to explain to the interviewer the effect of every clause and expression.